johnwcowan/r7rs-work/FuturesCowan.md

 It is only when a future itself transfers control to a continuation that `dynamic-wind` before and after thunks are called.

+It is an error for one future to call a continuation created by another future if `dynamic-wind` is involved.

 ## Promises as futures

-Many of these procedures accept promises created with the R[567]RS syntax `delay` or the R7RS procedure `make-promise` as the equivalent of futures.
-Unlike futures, promises are not started when created; they are evaluated when awaited for.
-The `make-promises` procedure is the monadic pure procedure.
+Unless otherwise specified, the procedures of this SRFI accept promises created with the R[567]RS syntax `delay` or the R7RS procedure `make-promise` as the equivalent of futures.
+Unlike futures, promises are not started when created; they are evaluated when waited for.
+The `make-promises` procedure is the monadic pure procedure for futures.

 ## Future-specific variables

-Each future (but not the main program) is associated with a number of *future-specific variables*.
+Each future (but not the main program or a promise) is associated with a number of *future-specific variables*.
 These are named by a symbol and associated with a single value, which can be written and read by the associated future.
 It is not possible to read or write a future-specific variable